tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 **"borrow liberally, combine uniquely, and create your bespoke blueprint."**

-"How do I become less competitive in order that I can become more successful?"
+How do I become less competitive in order that I can become more successful?

-"Tell me something that's true that very few people agree with you on."
+Tell me something that's true that very few people agree with you on.

 # References
 https://fourminutebooks.com/tools-of-titans-summary/